Aliases for GSTM3 Gene

 GeneCards Summary for GSTM3 Gene

 GSTM3 (Glutathione S-Transferase Mu 3) is a Protein Coding gene.
-Diseases associated with GSTM3 include Pharynx Cancer and Larynx Cancer.
-Among its related pathways are Glutathione metabolism and Drug metabolism - cytochrome P450.
+Diseases associated with GSTM3 include Larynx Cancer and Pharynx Cancer.
+Among its related pathways are Glutathione metabolism and Platinum drug resistance.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is GSTM1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 May govern uptake and detoxification of both endogenous compounds and xenobiotics at the testis and brain blood barriers.